- Drug R&D

 However, much discovery remains: we seek to identify important rare variants, understand disease inheritance, and realize the goal of therapies based on personal genomics.
 NGS technologies make these goals possible and promise a way to exploit the complexity of the human genome.
 With NGS technologies fueling the diverse palette of analytical and bioinformatics technologies available today, we can now take a systems biology approach to human disease research that includes genetic, epigenetic, and pathway perspectives.

 At BGI, we leverage the full spectrum sequencing and multi-omic technologies as well as bioinformatics expertise to help accelerate your research so you can find answers to the important research questions that impact human health.
-To learn more, download the technical brochure Human Disease Research in the Era of Next-Generation Sequencing.
+To learn more, download the technical brochure Human Disease Research in the Multi-Omics Era and our Publication highlights.